pediapress/mwlib.zim/README.txt

 mwlib.zim - zim file writer
 ======================================================================

 Repacks mwlib zip files into zim files.
+After installation the writer option 'zim' will be available in mwlib.

 ======================================================================
 Installation